Apply for IRB Review

 IRB Approval Process

 Investigators must indicate if the application requires exempt, expedited, or full board review.
-The final determination of the review category is made by the IRB.
+The IRB verifies or corrects the selected level of review.

-Once the application is submitted the faculty advisor must review and sign off on the application.
-In some cases, a departmental representative must also sign the application.
+Once the application is submitted the faculty advisor or department chair signs-off on the application.
 This sign-off represents consideration of scientific merit, availability of resources, or other issues at the department level.

 - IRB Office: